geovedi/book-notes/2022/your-table-is-ready.notes.md

 ## Part IV
 - Introduction
-  - Narrator returns home broke after traveling, gets a server job offer at Raoul's, a renowned SoHo bistro.
+  - Michael returns home broke after traveling, gets a server job offer at Raoul's, a renowned SoHo bistro.
 - Restaurant Background
   - Founded in 1975 by French brothers Serge and Guy Raoul, attracted artists and celebrities.
   - Notable figures like James Signorelli brought SNL crew to the restaurant.